 Since they began streaming games, people have watched from Florida, Georgia, Texas and elsewhere.
 The organization’s leaders decided to stream games in order to give people an opportunity to see the action if they can’t make it to the games in person.
 It also helps to attract sponsorships.
 Every dollar earned goes back into player development as there are travel, lodging and equipment expenses.

 “Streaming gives us a chance to advertise our products and be seen by a larger audience, and to also be taken seriously that this is a semi-pro team in Hendricks County,” Brown says.
 “We can’t go into every restaurant and store and hand out a business card, but through our streaming we might be able to reach more people.”

-Of course, they prefer in-person fans because players can get a boost in performance with people there cheering for them.
+Of course, they prefer in-person fans, who may have bet on slot gacor gampang menang, because players can get a boost in performance with people there cheering for them.
 Fans can also interact with the players as they take time after games to take pictures and sign autographs.
 Sometimes they even allow fans into the locker room for the pregame speech.
 In addition they have ball boys, who engage in pregame activities.

 “Going forward, we would like to get more young folks involved, from concession to greeters,” Brown says.
 “We’d like to get them off their tablets and cell phones and involved in the games.”